 re:architecture was founded in 2013 by Rick Epstein.
-Rick brings a unique complement of more than 25 years of urban design, master planning, and architecture experience providing a well rounded and integrated perspective to all of his projects.
+Rick brings a unique complement of more than 25 years of architecture, urban design, and master planning experience providing a well rounded and integrated perspective to all of his projects.
 He has a particular interest in sustainability based on years of focus on ecological design in projects at all scales.
-Rick has worked in a broad range of professional settings, both small and large to provide a diverse perspective on project approach and delivery that is both practical and visionary, client-based and broad reaching.
+He searches for design approaches that are both unexpected and holistic, believing that deep innovation can be the most practical response.
+Rick has worked in a broad range of professional settings, both small and large to provide a diverse perspective on project approach and delivery that is both practical and visionary, client-based and broad-reaching.

 Rick was a recipient of the Thomas Watson Foundation Fellowship where he travelled for one year and studied vernacular architecture around the world at 40 deg.
 N. Latitude.
 The work focused on culture, climate and place to explore and understand the factors that contribute to the making of a unique authentic environment.
 He draws upon this experience in his work at all scales and brings a passion for making great places and working with collaborative and inter-disciplinary teams to achieve innovative design approaches.

 Rick has a Bachelors in Human Ecology from College of the Atlantic and a Masters in Architecture from MIT with coursework in Urban Design and Landscape Architecture from the Harvard Graduate School of Design.
 He has taught in the Architecture and Urban Design programs at CU in Boulder and Denver including leading Urban Design Studios over 3 summers in Nanjing, China and Copenhagen.